patbec/ansible-role-zsh/README.md

 #### Preview

-A small preview of this configuration:
+A preview of this configuration:
 ![zsh console](https://raw.githubusercontent.com/patbec/zsh-console-icons/master/zsh-console.svg)
 <sub>You can find the used [ANSI console colors here](https://github.com/patbec/zsh-console-icons#colors).</sub>